parvusui/parvus-ui/README.md

 Features:
 - Over 15 component types that are often found in every app (buttons, cards, links, breadcrumbs, modals...).
 - Theme provider with contaxt API polyfill for Preact and React 15.
-- `Styles` and `className` props to customise every component
+- `styles` and `className` props to customise every component
 - A dev component and styleguide to view and try out every component.
-- 5 KB.
+- Less than 5 KB.

+**Check out our styleguide: https://parvusui.github.io/**

 ## Installation